tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Modify the web.config of the NorthwindMVC web app so the OracleConnectionString points to your Oracle instance of Northwind.
+- Modify the web.config of the NorthwindMVC web app so the OracleConnectionString points to your Oracle instance of Northwind

 #### Exit Criteria

-- You can run the application and see the Dashboard from Northwind Traders load.
+- You can run the application and see the Dashboard from Northwind Traders load

     ![This is a screenshot of the Northwind Traders Dashboard.](./media/northwind-traders-dashboard.png "View the dashboard")